 - North East SME Innovation Programme

 - Enterprise Europe Network

 - Innovate UK

 Additionally, if you’re a North East business wanting more advice on pitching to investors, perfecting your pitch or are interested in meeting with an investor, take a look at our Access to Finance programme.

-Keep checking back for step two in our Pitching to investors in four steps series – Preparing to succeed.
+Read the next instalment in our Pitching to investors in four steps series – Preparing to succeed.